 Finding a job online in the Netherlands has never been easier or quicker – indeed, that’s how the vast majority of us go about it now.
 But it can still feel like an exercise in skill and persistence, especially for expats.
 Let’s make it a breeze with some pro tips.

 “Start by building an online profile which showcases your portfolio and skills,” she explains.
-“This should complement, rather than replace, your CV, and will be an excellent resource for employers and recruitment agents to find you,” she adds.
+“This should complement, rather than replace, your CV.
+It will be an excellent resource for employers and recruitment agents to find you,” she adds.

 Undutchables Recruitment Agency